JayPatel1314/JayPatel1314/README.md

 ### Something About Me🙃

 🎂 Wish me at 13 April </br>
-✍️ Want to became a Programmer
+✍️ Want to became a Programmer </br>
-👷‍♂️ I am a subber of Anime Academy Team who provide Hindi sub anime to the People.
+👷‍♂️ I am a subber of Anime Academy Team who provide Hindi sub anime to the People. </br>
-🚅
+🚅 Traveling, meeting new peoples, watching anime, learning new things and watching anime are my hobbies </br>